© Marco Borggreve

 • A drink is included in the price

 Founded in 2000, L'Arpeggiata is a French ensemble directed by Christina Pluhar.
-It consists of the best European soloists of the moment.
-It is known for its spirit of adventure; in the words of The New York Times, "The concert was abundant evidence of l' Arpeggiata's adventurous artistry and entrepreneurial spirit.
-This concert, tonight in Eindhoven: full of drama, varied, vibrant and colorful as the city of Vesuvius itself.
+It consists of today's best European soloists.
+It is known for its spirit of adventure; in the words of The New York Times, "The concert was abundant evidence of L'Arpeggiata's adventurous artistry and entrepreneurial spirit.
+This concert, tonight in Eindhoven: full of drama, varied, vibrant and colourful as the city of Vesuvius itself.